open-education-api/specification/docs/technical/profiles/eduxchange.md

 post association offering course expanded ipv ID post association offering program expanded ipv ID

-## explanation of rules governing the association state
+## Explanation of rules governing the association state

-pending (proces is waiting on the status of the students home institution) associated (the student is enrolled in the learning activity) canceled (by student) denied (either learning activity is stopped or student is not allowed) queued (student is put on a waiting list)
+* pending (proces is waiting on the status of the students home institution)
+* associated (the student is enrolled in the learning activity)
+* canceled (by student)
+* denied (either learning activity is stopped or student is not allowed)
+* queued (student is put on a waiting list)

-## explanation of rules governing the association remoteState
+## Explanation of rules governing the association remoteState

+* pending (proces is waiting on the status of the students home institution)
+* associated (the student is enrolled in the learning activity)
+* canceled (by student)
+* denied (student is not allowed)
+* queued (student is put on a waiting list)

 ## Specific expands that have to be implemented